mannyzzle/Git-Version-Control-System/README.md

 - **Version Tracking:** Captures snapshots of your codebase at specific points in time.
 - **Change Tracking:** Identifies modifications made to files since the last commit.
 - **Commit History:** Provides a record of all commits, including the author, date, and message.
-- **(Optional) Branching and Merging:** Allows you to create divergent versions of your codebase and integrate changes between them (consider adding this if implemented).

 **Installation and Usage**